pmontu/student-workbook/README.md

 * Topic: User Acquisition, Engagement & Retention
 * Criteria: Novelty & Scalablity

-## Other Features
+## Features Coming Up

+1. Animated Question and Variables
+2. Timer, Points and More Questions
 1. Recommendations
 2. Lessons and Assesment
-3. Points, Leaderboard and view other user solutionss
+3. View other user solutions and Leaderboard
-4. Challenges with Live Telecasting
+4. Challenges and Live Telecasting